UBC-CIC/AI-Learning-Assistant/README.md

 ## High-Level Architecture

 The following architecture diagram illustrates the various AWS components utilized to deliver the solution.
-For an in-depth explanation of the frontend and backend stacks, please look at the [Architecture Deep Dive](docs/ArchitectureDeepDive.md).
+For an in-depth explanation of the frontend and backend stacks, please look at the [Architecture Guide](docs/architecture.md).

 ![Alt text](docs/images/architecture.png)